wotbrew/idx/README.md

 - nested paths with `(path prop1 prop2 ...)`.
 - any other object is looked up with `(get element o)`
 - escape functions to `(get element o)` with `(as-key o)`

-### Predicates

-As well as supplying properties and values directly to `group` and `identify` you can omit the value and instead apply a Predicate.

-A predicate is an object implementing the Predicate protocol.
-By default, objects applied as predicates are used as a property, whose truthyness is indexed.
-This works well for existence checks, and function predicates.
-Therefore you can say `(group coll even?)`

-#### Built-in Predicates

-- compose predicates into a match with `(match prop1 val prop2 val)`, this can be used to form composite indexes over many properties.
-- any other object is a truthyness test by applying at as a property.

 ## License